 Redbridge School Remote education provision: Information for parents

-Move all lessons to live Zoom lessons following the same timetable and curriculum
+- Move all lessons to live Google Meets lessons following the same timetable and curriculum

 If my child does not have digital or online access at home, how will you support them to access remote education?